 Some recommend that you pick up and keep all resources away from the dog.
 That doesn’t work very well, as it is makes each resource even MORE valuable, and you can’t possibly pick up and put away every stinky spot on the rug.
 And what if the thing they are fighting over is you?

 Instead try teaching the “trust me” game.
 Many trainers call this game “trade ya,” and it should be a regular part of life with any dog.
 The idea is to show your dog that whenever you (or another dog) takes anything away from your dog, your dog gets “paid” with something even better.
 Start the game by giving him something low value – maybe a cardboard box to play with, and then trade it with a piece raw beef.
 After he’s eaten the beef, give him back the cardboard box.
 That was easy!

 Our goal is to see tails wagging and happy eager ears whenever someone intervenes in whatever the dog is doing.
 Over time, dogs learn to “trust” that you kicked them off the bed … because you wanted to show them the raw chicken wing you “found” in the crate!
-They learn to “trust” that if another dog steals their ball, you give them a hotdog or another ball.
+They learn to “trust” that if another dog steals their ball, you give them a hotdog or another ball (or their special thing).
 They “trust” that there is PLENTY of good stuff for all!
 Over time they learn which items are available for chewing and which are not.

 Safety gear — leashes, gates, crate training, muzzle training—are essential, especially if you have kids or other animals, or your dog is displaying dangerous behaviors.
 But often, the biggest success comes with cultivating your dog’s sense of resource abundance and security.

 I cultivate resource security partly by flooding the environment with resources.
 You want identical resources.
 If I have six dogs, I dump out a bag of 24 brand new tennis balls.
 If one dog gets a dog bone, they ALL get dog bones and there are lots of extra bones too.